XamarinUniversity/build2018-labs/lab1/README.md

 2. Call `InitializeAsync` to ensure the notes are loaded from disk.
 Use the `async` and `await` keywords.

 3. Check whether the passed `NoteEntry` is already present in the **loadedNotes**.
-The easiest way to do this is by looking for the same `Id` property.
+The easiest way to do this is by checking the `Id` property.

 4. If the entry is _not_ present, add it to the **loadedNotes** collection.